ngoductuanlhp/geoformer/README.md

 ![overview](figs/arch.png)

-Details of the model architecture and experimental results can be found in our following paper:
+Details of the model architecture and experimental results can be found in [our paper](http://arxiv.org/abs/2207.10859):

 ```bibtext
 @inproceedings{ngo2022geoformer,